 Sleep problem tips: How to get to sleep more easily

-Your journey to a refreshing sleep experience starts with removing any stumbling blocks and taking care of the right sleep hygiene.
+Your journey to a refreshing sleep experience starts with removing any stumbling blocks and taking care of the right sleep hygiene for your sleep.

 Turn your bedroom into an oasis of calm, ensure a pleasant temperature and a relaxed atmosphere - for example with calming fragrances from a diffuser or meditation music.
-This also applies to your children: highly sensitive children in particular suffer from sleep problems as they react more strongly to sensory and emotional stimuli.
+Incidentally, this also applies to your children: especially highly sensitive children suffer from sleep problemsas they react more strongly to sensory and emotional stimuli.
 By creating a quiet, safe atmosphere, you can help them to fall asleep more easily and sleep through the night.
-Avoid bright screens on smartphones, tablets etc. just before bedtime and make sure you use breathable bedding to prevent excessive sweating.
+Avoid bright screens from smartphones, tablets etc. just before bedtime and make sure you use breathable bedding to prevent excessive sweating.
 Your evening routine also plays a decisive role in whether or not you develop insomnia.
 Treat yourself to light food for dinner and preferably choose drinks without alcohol and caffeine.

 Home remedies for sleep problems